techidaily/site-some-techniques/source/_posts/connecting-your-ps5-dualsense-controller-with-windows-10-a-step-by-step-guide.md

 ![DualSense controller being used as audio input and output in Windows 10 settings.](https://static1.howtogeekimages.com/wordpress/wp-content/uploads/2024/04/ps5-controller-windows-10-6.png)

- Click on the device and choose disable for both instances, and Windows 10 will no longer default to the DualSense as an audio device.

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/MTb4xHzeQEk?si=9Sqq-gFWnHc8x3_P" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/eu4vwlZcMvM?si=4vEczfVU4BUUFP-t" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+ Click on the device and choose disable for both instances, and Windows 10 will no longer default to the DualSense as an audio device.

 ##  Pairing and Configuring a PS5 Controller for Steam